gbdev/pandocs/src/Timer_Obscure_Behaviour.md

 ## Timer Overflow Behaviour

-When TIMA overflows, the value from TMA is loaded and IF timer flag is set to 1, but this doesnt happen immediately.
-Timer interrupt is delayed 1 cycle (4 clocks) from the TIMA overflow.
+When TIMA overflows, the value from TMA is loaded and IF timer flag is set to 1, but this doesn't happen immediately.
+Timer interrupt is delayed 1 M-cycle from the TIMA overflow.
 The TMA reload to TIMA is also delayed.
-For one cycle, after overflowing TIMA, the value in TIMA is $00, not TMA.
-This happens only when an overflow happens, not when the upper bit goes from 1 to 0, it cant be done manually writing to TIMA, the timer has to increment itself.
+For 1 M-cycle, after overflowing TIMA, the value in TIMA is $00, not TMA.
+This happens only when an overflow happens, not when the upper bit goes from 1 to 0, it can't be done manually writing to TIMA, the timer has to increment itself.

-For example (SYS is the system internal counter divided by 4 for easier understanding, each increment of the graph is 1 cycle, not 1 clock):
+For example (SYS is the low part of the internal DIV counter):

     Timer overflows: